 When a space is deployed on an environment managed by a XAP Manager, consistency-biased leader election is automatically enabled.

 The default configuration is valid for most environments and applications.
 You can change it if you need to decrease/increase failover time (i.e. the duration between a primary fails and a backup accepts leadership in its place), using the following space properties:

 ||Connection timeout (in milliseconds)||

 ||Interval between retries (in milliseconds)||

-XAP is using Apache Curator leader selector recipe which implements a distributed lock with notifications mechanism using Zookeeper.
+GigaSpaces XAP uses the Apache Curator leader selector recipe, which implements a distributed lock with a notification mechanism using Apache Zookeeper.

 - All participants of the election process create an ephemeral-sequential node on the same election path.

 - The node with the smallest sequence number is the leader.

 - Each “follower” node listens to the node with the next lower sequence number.

 - Upon leader removal, go to election path and find a new leader, or become the leader if it has the lowest sequence number.